 - Stop Solution: Contains 0.5M H2SO4, Avoid contact with the stop solution.
 It may cause skin irritations and burns.

-The minimum detection sensitivity level of human AFP (alpha-1-fetoprotein, alpha-fetoglobulin, alpha fetal protein) using this human alpha-fetoprotein ELISA kit was 1.78 IU/ml.
-The dynamic assay range for this kit is 10.0 – 160 IU/ml.
+The minimum detection sensitivity level of alpha-1-fetoprotein (alpha fetoprotein, AFP, alpha fetoglobulin, alpha fetal protein) using current human AFP ELISA kit was 1.78 IU/ml.
+The dynamic range for this assay is 10.0 – 160 IU/ml.

 - Alpha-foetoprotein (AFP): A multi-purpose marker in hepatocellular carcinoma.
 Clin Chim Acta.
 (2016) 463: 39-44.
 Review.
 Sauzay C., et al.

 - Successful resection of a liver metastasis from AFP-producing pancreatic cancer resulting in long-term survival: a case report and review of literature.
 Pancreas.
 (2005) 31 (4): 416-9.
 Natsume T., et al.

 - Variations in normal serum alpha-fetoprotein (AFP) levels in patients with testicular cancer on surveillance.
 Onkologie.
 (2012) 35 (10): 588-91.
 Patel P., et al.

 - AFP (alpha fetoprotein): who are you in gastrology?
 Cancer Lett.
 (2015) 357 (1): 43-6.
 Review.
 Sun W., et al.